You might want to check out part 1 before reading this.

 The equivalence relation I’m going to introduce on the affine space is to say that two points and are in the same class if there is a line through and that also passes through , the privileged point, in which case we write to show they are now “equivalent”, but not equal.
 There’s a slight problem with this though: under this definition every point would be in the same class as , since for any there is certainly a line passing through and that also passes through .
 The easy fix is to “puncture” the space, removing from all further considerations.

 Now every point in (with missing) is equivalent to every other point on an infinitely long line through and where used to be.
-These lines through are the equivalence classes of our equivalence relation.
-And now for the punchline: the points of the projective plane are the equivalence classes of the relation described above.
+We have divided up into a collection of lines through .
+And now for the punchline: the points of the projective plane are these lines.

 Getting our bearings

 Let’s add some coordinate to make this plane easier to navigate.
 If I briefly go back to , I can choose a coordinate system that has .
-What this means for the equivalence relation is that if and only if, supposing , then where is a non-zero number.
+What this means is that two points and lie in the same line through if and only if, supposing , then where is a non-zero number.
 So for example, .
 Since these two points lie on the same line through in , they represent the same point in .

 Now we just let inherit this coordinate system: a point in is given coordinates by taking the coordinates of any point in the line that compromises it in .
 The coordinates for a point in are therefore not unique.
 However, the point is uniquely determined by the ratios between the coordinates, so we write